Prior Labeling Approval - Revision 3

 This directive provides instructions to inspection program personnel (IPP) for conducting the General Labeling task in the Public Health Information System (PHIS).
 FSIS is reissuing this directive to align with the expansion of generic labelling approval eligibility established by the final rule, “Prior Label Approval System: Expansion of Generic Label Approval” [88 FR 2798], which is effective as of March 20, 2023.
 This revision also clarifies that, as part of the General Labeling task, IPP are to routinely verify that establishments make required modifications to their labels prior to use in commerce.

-- Generic label approval criteria are in 9 CFR 412
+- FSIS has expanded the generic label approval criteria in 9 CFR part 412.

-- IPP are to verify establishments receive necessary label approval and compliance with labeling requirements through the General Labeling task in PHIS
+- IPP are to continue to verify establishments receive necessary label approval and compliance with labeling requirements through the General Labeling task in PHIS.

-A. Pursuant to 9 CFR 412.1(c), there are four categories of labels that are to be evaluated and specifically approved by LPDS before use.
+- Effective March 20, 2023, 9 CFR 412.1(c), specifies the three categories of labels that are to be evaluated and specifically approved by LPDS before use.
 These are:

 - Labels for temporary approval;

 - Labels for products prepared under religious exemption; and